Association Reserve Funding Strategies: Ensuring Your Budget's Success

 Deciding whether items are maintenance vs. replacement (or both) will ultimately determine if they will be listed in your annual operating budget or as part of your reserve inventory.
 Usually, less expensive items are included in the operating budget, and costlier items are assigned as reserve components so their replacement costs can be financed over a longer time period.
 If you need help determining whether an item should be included in your operating budget or reserve inventory, consult with your auditor or property management company.

-More and more corporations, especially for communities that are decades old, are starting to address infrastructure components as part of their budget planning process as well.
-These are components that last a very long time, are generally out-of-sight and as such, are not often thought of — like sewers.
+More and more associations, especially for communities that are decades old, are starting to address infrastructure components as part of their budget planning process as well.
+These are components that last a very long time, are generally out-of-sight and as such, are not often thought of — like sewers or risers.
 A good practice to follow is to add infrastructure items to your reserve components list when they reach the halfway mark of their expected life spans.

 Download our guide